Transaction structuring

 Employers should draft and implement a drug and alcohol policy to protect workers and the business from the risks associated with drug and alcohol use.
 This article outlines the importance of such a policy.

-• Eligibility for the Trust Restructure Rollover
+• Eligibility criteria for the Trust Restructure Rollover

-Eligibility for the Trust Restructure Rollover
+Eligibility criteria for the Trust Restructure Rollover

 Thinking of restructuring your trust for some reason?
 While there are certainly a number of commercial benefits in transitioning from a trust into a company, a common pitfall is failing to acknowledge potential liability for Capital Gains Tax (CGT) or address potential liability for state based transfer duty (Stamp Duty).